1. Transferring data over a USB connection

-Due to OS X not supporting MTP (media transfer protocol - http://en.wikipedia.org/wiki/Media_Transfer_Protocol) easy access to the device contents over USB is not possible at the moment.
+Due to OS X not supporting MTP (Media Transfer Protocol) easy access to the device contents over USB is not possible.

 There are some commercial solutions available like SyncMate.
-It is good to read this artcile about MTP drivers for Mac.
-Jolla cannot however guarantee that these solutions would make the connection between your Mac and Jolla work.
+It is good to read this article about MTP drivers for Mac.
+Jolla cannot however guarantee that this solution would make the connection between your Mac and Sailfish device work.

 It is possible to insert a micro SD card to Jolla and then move files from the phone memory to the SD card.
 Transfer the file using File Browser app, available in Jolla Store.
 Once done, take the SD card and connect it to your Mac computer and read the files in the SD card.

 In the opposite direction, copy files from Mac to the SD card.
-Then insert the card to Jolla.
+Then insert the card to your Sailfish device.

 Your Mac supports the integration of cloud based services such as Dropbox into your Finder –application.
-This way you can easily sync media files (or any files) from your Mac into your cloud-storage, and then download the media on your Jolla.
+This way you can easily sync media files (or any files) from your Mac into your cloud-storage, and then download the media on your Sailfish device.

 Dropbox will be the example service used here, but there are several other services available and we encourage that you try to use one that you are most familiar with.

 * An account in a cloud based file-storing service, and a possible client app downloaded and configured on your computer.